 When to Prepare

-The managed care organization (MCO) service coordinator/service manager initiates the completion of this form for all initial assessments.
-Form 2016 can be requested, but is not required, for annual assessments or significant change-in-status assessments.
+The managed care organization (MCO) service coordinator/service manager initiates the completion of this form for all initial assessments or with a significant change-in-status assessment.
+Form 2601 can be requested, but is not required, for annual reassessments when there are no significant change-in-status assessments.

 Number of Copies